Ender Arslan

 Ender Arslan (born 13 January 1983) is a Turkish professional basketball coach and former player who played at the point guard position.
-He is current head coach for Çağdaş Bodrumspor of the Turkish Basketball First League (TBL).
+He was most recently the head coach for Esenler Erokspor of the Türkiye Basketbol Ligi (TBL).

 Professional career

 Arslan has played with TAU Cerámica in the Spanish ACB League, Panionios in the Greek Basketball League, Union Olimpija in the Slovenian Basketball League and with Efes Pilsen in the Turkish Basketball Super League.

 On 21 June 2011, he signed a contract with Galatasaray Liv Hospital.
 In June 2015, he parted ways with Galatasaray.
 On 7 July 2015, he signed with Darüşşafaka.
 In July 2017, he signed with Türk Telekom.

 On August 7, 2019, he has signed with Bursaspor of the Turkish Basketball Super League (BSL).
 Arslan signed a contract extension with the team on July 11, 2020.

 On April 24, 2021, Arslan retired from professional basketball after playing his last game with Bursaspor.